 What CAMERA DO YOU recommend?

 It's the most common question I answer.
-You’re lucky—most cameras are pretty great these days, but of course the one I recommend is one I use: the Panasonic GH4.
-In a lightweight body, the Panasonic GH4 shoots 4K MOV files, features focus-peaking and a built-in intervalometer to shoot time lapses.
-I’ve used this camera line since the Panasonic GH1 in 2009, and shot my documentary Sriracha in 1080p on the Panasonic GH3, which I still use as a second camera body.
+You’re lucky—most cameras are pretty great these days, but of course the one I recommend is one I use: the Panasonic GH5.
+In a lightweight body, the Panasonic GH5 shoots 4K video at up to 60 frames per second, features focus-peaking and a built-in intervalometer to shoot time lapses.
+I’ve used this camera line since the Panasonic GH1 in 2010, and shot my documentary Sriracha in 1080p on the Panasonic GH3.

 View my entire kit of filmmaking gear here.